brodieaustin/the-rift/the-rift.markdown

 "Dirigible..."
 Lisa inserted.

 Lonnie was holding up one hand now, flat like a plane.
 "And the airship, up here, somehow came drifting down and..."
-Another hand represented the courthouse.
+Another hand represented the office building.
 "Then like that it get's snagged on the radio tower.
 And it doesn't blow up."

 "It hasn't blown up?"
 Nathaniel asked.